primate-run/primate/docs/blog/primate-035.md

 This is particularly useful for deployment pipelines or when integrating with other tools.

+!!!
+When upgrading to 0.35, an existing `build` directory from earlier versions may cause Primate to warn that the directory exists but does not contain a previous build.
+To resolve this, delete the `build` directory manually.
+!!!

 ## Server hot reload

 Primate now supports server hot reloading when modifying backend code during